 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.
 The children are well aware of the laws in school and class and work with the teacher to formulate these.

 Within Beckermet Primary School students are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
 As a school we educate and provide boundaries for students to make choices safely, through the provision of a safe environment and an empowering education.
-Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in computing.
+Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of Online Safety in computing.

 Respect is at the core of our school ethos and is modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments as well as extra-curricular activities such as sport.